-Most airlines allow you to check-in your bike as baggage either for free as part of your existing luggage allowance or by paying an additional fee.
+Taking a bike on a plane is allowed by the majority of airlines either free as part of your existing luggage allowance or by paying an additional fee.
 Each airline has its own rules in relation to bikes and other sporting goods which you will find on their web site.
 All bikes must be properly packed in a travel bag or case and have handle bars turned sideways, pedals removed and tyres deflated.
 As a rule e-bikes cannot travel on aircraft due to the size of their lithium battery.
 Some airlines do allow e-bikes on board but you must leave the battery at home.

 Transporting your bike will never be totally risk free but there are things you can do to minimise the risk of damage while in transit.
 Selecting an appropriate travel case for your bike is a key component and there are lots of options on the market you can consider.
 Making sure vulnerable areas of the frame and components are well protected is another important consideration.
 Rear derailleurs, brake discs, forks and rear drop-outs can all be well padded and protected to make sure there is little to no risk of damage.
 It is also important to make sure that there are no loose items within your travel case that could move around and cause damage.

 While we were initially nervous about taking our bikes with us on flights, nothing we have experienced would stop us doing this again in the future.
-Yes, there is a risk the bike could be damaged despite minimising risks, but that goes equally for many situations.
+Yes, taking a bike on a plane could risk damage to it, but with the right preparation you can minimise the risk.
 We have always made sure the bikes are covered by insurance in the event of anything untoward happening.
 Ultimately the choice is yours but I suspect far more bikes travel as luggage undamaged than those that are damaged.

-Before we dive into the rules that apply specifically to bikes on airlines, it is important to first understand airline baggage rules generally.
+Before we dive into the rules that apply to taking a bike on a plane, it is important to first understand airline baggage rules generally.

 When you book a flight you will either be given a “free” baggage allowance as part of the purchase price or you will need to book and pay separately for the luggage you wish to bring.
 This is generally self-explanatory through the booking process.
 The amount of baggage you are allowed for free depends on the ticket type you purchase.
 If you need to purchase baggage it is cheaper to do this before you fly rather than waiting until you check-in at the airport.